Opens August 1st and runs on a first come, first serve basis - Now closed for 2020-2021

 Purpose and Scope

-The Summer Work Study Program is designed to give OSAP students the opportunity to work full time at King's University College between academic years.
-Students will work 7.5 hours per day, during which they will receive a half hour unpaid lunch and 2 paid 15 minute breaks.
+The Full Time Summer Work Study Program is designed to give OSAP students the opportunity to work at King's University College during the summer, while gaining valuable work experience.
+Students can work up to 7.5 hours per day, during which they will receive a half hour unpaid lunch and 2 paid 15 minute breaks.
 Most students choose to take these together to give themselves an hour lunch, which can be discussed with your supervisor.
-The student will work 35 hours per week at a pay rate of $12.00/hour which includes 4% vacation pay.
+The student will work up to 25 hours per week at a pay rate of $14.56/hour which includes 4% vacation pay.

 Students are entitled to a 30 minute unpaid break when working more than 5 hours, per the Employee Standards Act.